Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 ## **Common Terms When Programming an AI Chatbot Agent**

+- **Role** – The defined persona or function the AI represents in the conversation.
+Examples include “customer support assistant,” “technical onboarding coach,” or “billing help agent.”
+Giving the AI a clear role helps set user expectations and keeps responses focused and relevant.

+- **Tone** – The personality or voice the chatbot uses when speaking.
+It could be friendly, formal, playful, professional, or empathetic—depending on the brand and use case.
+Consistent tone builds user trust and makes the bot feel more human-like and aligned with your brand identity.

+- **Question Sequence (Flow Map)** – A predefined path of questions the bot uses to guide users toward the goal.
+Also called a “question sequence,” this ensures the bot collects the necessary context step-by-step, while still allowing flexibility to skip or jump ahead when needed.

+- **Goal** – The target outcome of the conversation, such as scheduling a meeting, completing a sign-up, or answering a support question.
+Once the goal is reached, the conversation can end or shift to a new intent.

 - **Intent** – What the user wants to do.
 For example, “book a meeting,” “reset my password,” or “talk to support.”
 The AI listens for clues in the user’s message and maps them to these predefined actions.

 - **Trigger** – What the bot does in response to a detected intent.
-This could be sending a specific message, starting a structured form, running an API call, or changing the flow of the conversation.
+A trigger might send a message, start a form, call an external **API** or **webhook**, or reroute the flow of the conversation.
+Triggers are how intents translate into action.

-- **Capture** – When the bot asks for and stores a specific piece of information from the user (e.g., name, email, phone number).
-If your chatbot platform supports it, captured data is often saved to variables like `global.name` or `session.email`, which can be referenced later by the bot or accessed by human agents during handoff or in chat logs.
+- **Capture** – When the bot asks for and stores specific information from the user (e.g., name, email, phone number).
+Captured data is typically saved into variables like `global.name` or `session.email`, which can be used later by the AI or accessed by a human during escalation or review.

+- **Knowledge Base** – External content the AI can reference to answer user questions accurately.
+This can include user-uploaded documents during the session (PDFs, spreadsheets, etc.) and developer-provided materials like help articles or internal documentation.
+The AI draws from these sources in real-time.

+- **Skills / Tools** – External functions the AI can use to complete tasks, such as booking appointments via a calendar, calculating estimates, querying a database, or submitting forms.
+These are often called “skills” or “tools” depending on the chatbot platform and can include deeper integrations beyond messaging.

-- **Escalation** – When the bot recognizes that a human should take over.
-This can happen automatically based on certain inputs or when the user requests help.
-Escalation may happen live (within the same chat) or by collecting contact info for follow-up.
+- **Escalation** – When the bot determines that a human should take over.
+This can happen based on user input (e.g., "I need to speak to someone") or bot limitations.
+Escalation can be live (in the same chat) or delayed (by collecting contact details for follow-up).

-- **Goal** – The target outcome of the conversation, such as scheduling a meeting, completing a sign-up, or answering a support question.
-Once the goal is reached, the conversation can end or shift to a new intent.

-- **Question Sequence (Flow Map)** – A predefined path of questions the bot uses to guide users toward the goal.
-Also called a “question sequence,” this ensures the bot collects the necessary context step-by-step, while still allowing flexibility to skip or jump ahead when needed.

-- **Guardrails** – Boundaries and ethical constraints placed on the bot.
-These include avoiding overly personal or sensitive questions, allowing users to request a human at any time, clearly identifying when AI is responding, and maintaining a respectful tone throughout the conversation.
+- **Guardrails** – Built-in constraints that ensure ethical and user-friendly behavior.
+These include not asking sensitive or private questions, always offering a human fallback, making it clear when the user is speaking to AI, and maintaining a respectful, appropriate tone throughout the conversation.

-- **Knowledge Base** – External content the AI can refer to in real-time, such as uploaded PDFs, spreadsheets, documents, or help articles.
-These sources are often provided through the chatbot interface and help the AI answer questions based on your business-specific information.

-- **Skills / Tools** – External functions the AI can use to perform actions, like booking a meeting through a calendar integration, generating a quote with a calculator, or submitting a form.
-These are often referred to as “skills” or “tools” depending on the chatbot platform.
+---

+Let me know if you’d like this turned into a printable doc or styled as internal training material!

 ---